SpineEventEngine/config/README.md

 The code of this repository should be added to a target project as a Git sub-module.

+# This is 2.x `master` branch!

+This branch contains the configuration for the development-only 2.x branches of the Spine libraries.

+It must **NOT** be merged to the `master`, at least until the release of Spine 2.0.0.

+The configuration in this branch is **not production-ready**.

+This branch must be treated as `master` for the configuration required during the Spine 2.0.0 development.
+Any the changes to it must go through the PR review process.

 ## Adding a sub-module to your project

 To add a sub-module: